bmc/scalasti/index.md

     <dependency>
       <groupId>org.clapper</groupId>
-      <artifactId>scalasti_2.9.0</artifactId>
+      <artifactId>scalasti_2.9.0-1</artifactId>
-      <version>0.5.3</version>
+      <version>0.5.4</version>
     </dependency>

-Version 0.5.3 supports Scala 2.9.0, Scala 2.8.1 and Scala 2.8.0.
+Version 0.5.4 supports Scala 2.9.0-1, 2.9.0, 2.8.1 and 2.8.0.

 For more information on using Maven and Scala, see Josh Suereth's [Scala Maven Guide][].

 ## Using with SBT

-If you're using [SBT][] to build your code, place the following line in your project file (i.e., the Scala file in your `project/build/` directory):
+#### 0.7.x

-    val scalasti = "org.clapper" %% "scalasti" % "0.5.3"
+If you're using [SBT][] 0.7.x to compile your code, you can place the following line in your project file (i.e., the Scala file in your `project/build/` directory):

-**NOTES:**
+    val scalasti = "org.clapper" %% "scalasti" % "0.5.4"

-1. The first doubled percent is *not* a typo.
-It tells SBT to treat Scalasti as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0 or 2.8.1.
-See the [SBT cross-building][] page for details.
+#### 0.10.x

-2. Prior to version 0.3, you also had to specify the location of the *clapper.org* custom Maven repository.
-With version 0.3, however, ClassUtil is now being published to the
+If you're using [SBT][] 0.10.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using an SBT 0.10.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

-   [Scala Tools Maven repository][], which SBT automatically searches.
+    libraryDependencies += "org.clapper" %% "scalasti"" % "0.5.4"

 # Building from Source